FRAMEWORK OF RECOVERY ORIENTATION

 Framework of Recovery Orientation

-A meta-analysis was conducted on recovery-oriented principles applied up to the year 2017 with 1, 739 participants showed the following,
+A meta-analysis was conducted on recovery-oriented principles applied up to the year 2017 with 1,739

 Results: The meta-analysis (N=1,739 participants) demonstrated that consumers experience greater (and sustained) improvement in person-oriented recovery outcomes when they are involved in recovery-oriented mental health treatment versus usual care or other types of treatment. -(Person Oriented of Individuals with Serious Mental Illness: A Review and Meta-Analysis of Longitudinal Findings, Psychiatric Services 2018 Mar 1;69(3):259-267)

-Of particular note in this meta-analysis was the significant elevation of hope, empowerment, and recovery drive reported which are salient recovery outcomes to be realized.
+Of particular note in this meta-analysis was the significant elevation of hope, empowerment, and recovery drive reported, which are salient recovery outcomes to be realized.

-The pioneering recovery research of Dr. Patricia Deegan, Ph., who herself lives with a diagnosis of schizophrenia, showed that people with psychiatric disorders are resilient and not weak in capacity, a fundamental recovery principle.
-Dr. Deegan found that people who engaged in what she called “Personal Medicine,” non-pharmacology actives that hold value, meaning, and purpose, like exercising strengths, interests, passions, and aspirations, for example, serve to: “raise self-esteem, decrease symptoms, and avoid unwanted outcomes such as hospitalization.
-When psychiatric medications interfered with non-pharmaceutical personal medicine, non-adherence often occurred.”Scandinavian Journal of Public Health.
+The pioneering recovery research of Dr. Patricia Deegan, PhD, who herself lives with a diagnosis of schizophrenia, showed that people with psychiatric disorders are resilient and not weak in capacity, a fundamental recovery principle.
+Dr. Deegan found that people who engaged in what she called “Personal Medicine,” non-pharmacology actives that hold value, meaning, and purpose, by exercising strengths, interests, passions, and aspirations, to serving others in volunteer capacities tend to experience: “…raised self-esteem, decrease symptoms, and avoid unwanted outcomes such as hospitalization.
+When psychiatric medications interfered with non-pharmaceutical personal medicine, non-adherence often occurred.” –Scandinavian Journal of Public Health.
 Supplement Vol. 66, Vulnerability as a strength (October 2005), pp. 29-35 (7 pages)

 Tenets of Recovery Orientation: